 Delete Contracts

-This feature allows the user to delete contract already created in the system for the respective group.
+This feature allows authorized user to delete contract in his or her user group.

 Renewing Contracts

 This feature is provided for the users to use an existing contract and create a new contract in the system.
-User can select any existing contract and initiate renewing of contracts.
+User can select any existing contract and click renew button to renew the contract.
+After clicking renew button, user will be redirected to add reminder page, with following fields copied from the original reminder.